Nouar-Sid-ahmed/my_parallelepiped/README.md

-# The challenge was to create a native C program that displays a parallelepiped of several sizes and dimensions
+# The challenge was to create a native C program that displays a parallelepiped of several sizes and dimensions in 4 hours.